What Is Are Subjects?

 As you can see, sometimes we have a mix of nouns and pronouns, but they're all still the subject of our sentence.

 3. Complete Subjects

-Keep in mind that you can't pick the head of the noun phrase and single out one word (e.g. the boy in the example above) and say it's our subject.
-Because the subject is not just any boy; it's 'the boy standing next to Max.'
+Keep in mind that you cannot pick the head of the noun phrase and single out one word (e.g. the boy in the example above) and say it is our subject.
+Because the subject is not just any boy; it is 'the boy standing next to Max.'

 What Does a Subject Do?

 A subject in a sentence can do different things:

 - The subject is described and identified → the verb of the sentence is a linking verb

 - The subject has an action done to it → the sentence is in passive voice

 One simple way to find the subject in a sentence is to find the verb first.
 When you identify the verb, you identify the subject.

 - In an declarative sentence, the subject usually appears before the verb;